-Table 5 compares the mean birth weights of non-immigrants in Ecuador to that of immigrants in Spain between 2000 and 2005.
+Table 5 compares the mean birth weights of non-immigrants in Ecuador to that of immigrants in Spain in the early 2000s.
 The comparison indicates an important health advantage in favor of immigrants: babies born in Ecuador are about 170-150 grams lighter than babies born in Spain to Ecuadorian mothers.
-In the next section, I formally investigate those differences in birth outcomes.
+In the next section, I formally investigate the observed differences in birth outcomes.